maeddes/hse-24-summer/README.md

 ### Review questions
 * Explain Resilience in distributed systems
 * How to classify the error types a service might be facing
+* Which errors did you/we encounter during the labs that are prone to distributed systems?
 * Outline the concept of different resilience patterns
 * List 3 resilience patterns of your choice, describe briefly how they work and provide a real-world example (e.g. automatic restarts, the process of an app is observed and the app is restarted in case of downtime, e.g. docker-compose, Kubernetes)